 3. Add Football Field Table Runners

-I cut football field floor runners* into the right lengths to make table runners for all of the tables in the room.
+I cut football field floor runners* into the right lengths to make runners for all of the surfaces in the room.

-It’s is a really inexpensive way to create a cohesive-looking football party theme.
+It helps to create a cohesive-looking football party decorating scheme.

 5. Make Penalty Flag Napkin Holders

-Glue a “Penalty Flag” sign to the front of a galvanized tin pail and you have the perfect easy-to-access place to store napkins.
+Print out a “Penalty Flag” sign and glue it to the front of a galvanized pail* for the perfect easy-to-access place to store napkins.

 And they look great on the tables, too!